atropine/hyoscyamine/PB/scopolamine (generic name)

 - Men's Health

 - Stomach & Digestive Health

 What is this medicine?ATROPINE; HYOSCYAMINE; PHENOBARBITAL; SCOPOLAMINE (A troe peen; hye oh SYE a meen; fee noe BAR bi tal; skoe POL a meen) is used to treat different bowel problems including irritable bowel syndrome, acute enterocolitis, or duodenal ulcer.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - an alcohol or drug abuse problem

 - heart disease

-- hiatal hernia and esophageal reflux or GERD
+- hiatal hernia and esophogeal reflux or GERD

 - kidney disease